Shame is a real shame

 4% sounds like a low percentage in the grand scheme of things.
-But what if the phrase ‘of the UK population living with HIV’ is added to the end of it?
+But what if we added the phrase ‘of the UK population is living with HIV’ to the end of it?
 Now that creates a different story.

 4% of people in the UK that have an HIV diagnosis are from an Asian background (National Aids Trust, 2019).
 That equates to about 4000 people.
 That’s about 30 double decker buses full of passengers.